The Pineapple Upside Down Cake is a retro classic! It’s a fun and easy recipe that is perfect with ice cream or custard, or simply on its own!

 Instructions

-- Pour the cake batter into the tin and bake for 40-45 minutes.
+- Pour the cake batter into the pan amd bake for 35-45 minutes.
 If the top looks like it is browning too much, place a piece of baking parchment on top.

 - When the top of the cake is springy to the touch and a skewer inserted in the middle of the cake emerges clean, remove from the oven.
 Loosen the sides of the cake from the tin with a spatula.
 Place a plate on top of the cake tin and quickly invert.
 Carefully pull away the tin.
 With any luck, your cake should have come away from the tin easily!
 If it doesn't, it will still taste delicious and no-one will care!
 If any of the pineapple rings have stuck to the cake tin, simply remove and place them back on the cake.